Shanghai to reopen subways in easing of COVID restrictions - NewsBreak

 The city of 25 million people recorded about 700 new cases on Wednesday, accounting for most of the about 1,000 cases nationwide.

-Residents in Jinshan district in the southwest could be seen shopping at a farmers’ market, buying grilled meat and bubble milk tea on a shop-lined street and getting haircuts, in video broadcast by the Shanghai Media Group.

-Only 50 people were allowed in the market at a time, and stall owners were required to do one nucleic acid test and one antigen test each day.
-The market was also disinfected three times a day.
-Appointments were required for a haircut, and only two customers were allowed in the barbershop at the same time, the Shanghai Media Group said.

-In Beijing, which reported 55 new cases, some subway stations and bus lines are closed, dining in restaurants is banned and residents are strongly encouraged to work from home as authorities try to prevent a Shanghai-scale outbreak in the Chinese capital.
+Authorities in Beijing, which reported 55 new cases, closed some subway stations and bus lines, banned dining in restaurants and strongly encouraged residents to work from home as they try to prevent a Shanghai-scale outbreak in the Chinese capital.

-Elsewhere in China, the city of Guang'an in southwestern Sichuan province was locked down on Wednesday.
+Elsewhere in China, the city of Guang'an in in China's southwestern Sichuan province was locked down on Wednesday.
 The province recorded about 150 new cases.

 Comments / 0